AdobeDocs/campaign-classic.en/help/installation/using/configure-tomcat.md

 >[!AVAILABILITY]
 >
+>
-> Starting v7.4.1, Tomcat 10.1 is the default version.
+>* Starting Campaign v7.4.1, Tomcat 10.1 is the default version.
+>
+>* Adobe Campaign Classic does not use WebSocket and HTTP2 protocols.
 >

 ## Default port for Apache Tomcat {#default-port-for-tomcat}